DataBooster/DbWebApi/README.md

 ***

 ### Overview
 DbWebApi is a .Net library that implement an entirely generic Web API for HTTP clients to call database (Oracle & SQL Server) stored procedures or functions out-of-the-box without any configuration or extra coding, the http response JSON or XML will have all Result Sets, Output Parameters and Return Value.
-For cross-domain access, client can request JSONP response.
 If client request a CSV format (accept: text/csv), the http response will transmit one result set as a CSV stream for large amounts of data.
 DbWebApi also supports xlsx (Excel 2007/2010) format response for multiple resultsets _(each resultset presents as an Excel worksheet)_.
 While being regarded as a gateway service, DbWebApi reflects in two directions: Data Access Gateway and Media Format Gateway.

 In other words, DbWebApi provides an alternative way to implement your Web APIs by implementing some stored procedures or functions in database.
 The DbWebApi will expose these stored procedures or functions as Web APIs straight away.